By the time students reach middle school, they have had lots of writing experience.

 4. What is your least favorite food and why?

-5. Write about a time when you felt absolute joy.
+5. Write about a time when you felt absolute joy or absolute fear.

 6. Create a social media hashtag that represents your personality.
 Why does this hashtag fit you so well?